ThingSet/thingset.github.io/docs/2c_binary_mode.md

 Binary publication messages follow the same concept as in text mode.

-    bin-pubmsg = %x1F cbor-map                ; map containing node IDs and values
+    bin-pubmsg = %x1F cbor-map                ; map containing object IDs and values

 ## Name and ID mapping

-The examples in this chapter are based on the same data structure as introduced in the [General Concept chapter](2a_general.md#data-structure), but each node is identified by an ID.
+The examples in this chapter are based on the same data structure as introduced in the [General Concept chapter](2a_general.md#data-structure), but each object is identified by an ID.
 The assignment of IDs and names is shown in the following JSON-like structure (actual JSON supports neither numbers as keys nor comments):

 ```JSON
 {